A unified framework for attributing model components, data, and training dynamics to model behavior.

 ExPLAIND: Unifying Model, Data, and Training Attribution to Study Model Behavior

-This repository is the official implementation of Grokking ExPLAIND: Unifying Model, Data, and Training Attribution to Study Model Behavior.
-To jump directly to the experiments, go to experiments/.
+This repository is the official implementation of ExPLAIND: Unifying Model, Data, and Training Attribution to Study Model Behavior.
+ExPLAIND reformulates trained models through the exact path kernel (EPK) to attribute model behavior to training data, model components, and training dynamics.

 Requirements